Melbourne

 Melbourne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 263 potential influence projects.
-Notable ones are Greenline Project - Yarra River, Level Crossing Removal Project, Queen Victoria Market Precinct Renewal, and Metro Tunnel Project.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 253 projects likely impacting the area.
+Notable ones include Greenline Project - Yarra River, Level Crossing Removal Project, Queen Victoria Market Precinct Renewal, and South Melbourne Town Hall Restoration.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.